19 Royal Family Members You Need to Follow on Instagram

 HRH Crown Prince Al Hussein Bin Abdullah II of Jordan

 His Royal Highness is the heir to King Abdullah II of Jordan, and he's only 24 years old.
-His mother is Queen Rania of Jordan, and he has over a million followers on Instagram, where he shares photos of his royal appearances, family, soccer skills and meeting with Prince William.
+His mother is Queen Rania of Jordan, and he has more than a million followers on Instagram, where he shares photos of his royal appearances, family, soccer skills and meeting with Prince William.

 Photo: